Makeovers: Crew Better Work

-"Makeovers: Crew Better Work" is the tenth episode of the ninth season of RuPaul's Drag Race.
+"Makeovers: Crew Better Work" is the tenth episode of the ninth season of the American television series RuPaul's Drag Race.
 It originally aired on May 26, 2017.
-Kesha and Zaldy are guest judges.
+The episode's main challenge tasks the contestants with giving makeovers to members of the show's production crew.
+American singer Kesha and American fashion designer Zaldy are guest judges.

 Trinity Taylor wins the episode's main challenge.
-Nina Bo'nina Brown is eliminated from the competition, after placing in the bottom two and losing a lip-sync against Shea Couleé.
+Nina Bo'nina Brown is eliminated from the competition, after placing in the bottom two and losing a lip-sync contest against Shea Couleé to "Cool for the Summer" by Demi Lovato.